Lynn Johnston Literary

 1. Food.
 In my family, we talk about what to eat while eating and plan the next meal during the current meal.

 2. Voting.
-I always aimed to vote but since 2016, I now make sure to show up at every election: local, state and national.
+I make sure to show up at every election: local, state and national.

 What are some of your favorite nonfiction books?
 Books I represent are not included.
 In case you're wondering, they're all my favorite :-)